-- Slice and prepare your ingredients: slice figs, slice and peel cantaloupe, slice hard salami, slice crusty baguette, and add balsamic vinegar to a small dish.
+- Cut and prepare your ingredients: halve the figs, peel and cube the cantaloupe, slice the hard salami and crusty baguette.
+Add balsamic vinegar to a small dish.

 - Choose your board or surface and place your centerpiece (recommend the honeycomb!) first.

 - Build around your centerpiece with the large ingredients first.
-Place your meats, followed by the breads and crackers, and fruits.
-Place your balsamic vinegar dish and then fill in remaining openings with small ingredients like olives, blackberries, and pistachios.
+Place your meats, followed by the breads and crackers, and fruits in clusters on the outside edges of your board.
+Place your balsamic vinegar dish and fill in remaining openings with small ingredients like olives, blackberries, and pistachios.
 Garnish with rosemary sprigs.